jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 Please check [official site](https://nodejs.org/en/) to install `Node.js` on your local machine.

-* Install `Node.js` via CLI:
+If you are a Mac user and have `homebrew` installed, it's very simple to install it.

-If you are Mac user and have `homebrew` installed, it's very simple to install it:
+* Install `Node.js` via `homebrew`:
 ```bash
 brew install node
 ```